 For easier maintenance of your calling code, prevent changes to the interfaces of the entry-point functions.

 If you exchange input and output data through arguments, configure the generated code to package Inport and Outport blocks into structures instead of allowing each block to appear as a separate argument (the default).
 Then, when you add or remove Inport or Outport blocks, or change their properties such as name and data type, the fields of the structures change, but the function interfaces do not change.
 See Reduce Number of Arguments by Using Structures.

 Set the data types of Inport and Outport blocks explicitly instead of using an inherited data type setting (which these blocks use by default).
 Inherited data type settings can cause the blocks to use different data types depending on the data types of upstream and downstream signals.
-For more information about configuring data types, see Control Signal Data Types.
+For more information about configuring data types, see Control Data Types of Signals.